achalnm/Global-Air-Pollution-Analysis/README.md

 The final output is an **interactive horizontal stacked bar chart** built using Plotly:

-- **Design:** Monochromatic blue palette for particulate matter with a contrasting axis for the Total Pollution Index
+- **Design:** Monochromatic attractive blue palette for particulate matter with a contrasting axis for the Total Pollution Index.
 - **Interactivity:** Hover tooltips for absolute values and dynamic sorting buttons to reorder top 20 countries by specific pollutants

 A screenshot of the chart is included as `visual.png` in this repository: